A New Dynamic Optimal M2M RF interface setting in Relay Selection Algorithm (DORSA) for IoT Applications: Simulation Results

 In this subsection, the execution times of different algorithms are examined together.
 In general, the execution times are relatively close to each other, but especially at the beginning of the chart, when the number of relays is more and at the same time the number of interfaces is higher, DORSA\_W-B-Z had more execution time than the rest.

-As the number of sources increases and as a result the number of relays decreases, as mentioned before, the execution time diagram of all algorithms gets closer to each other.
-In the next scenarios focus on the execution time of DORSA.
+As the number of sources increases and as a result, the number of relays decreases, as mentioned before, the execution time diagram of all algorithms gets closer to each other.
+The next scenarios focus on the execution time of DORSA.

-On the other hand, it can be seen that in places with more than 100 sources, due to the fact that a number of sources do not match, it takes longer to find sources whose matching maximizes the average data rate.
+On the other hand, it can be seen that in places with more than 100 sources, due to the fact that several sources do not match, it takes longer to find sources whose matching maximizes the average data rate.

-As shown in the Fig.~\ref{fig:s1time}, the maximum time complexity is equal to 3 (as previously discussed) and the execution of the algorithms took a maximum of 544 (ms) and a minimum of 162 (ms).
+As shown in Figure~\ref{fig:s1time}, the maximum time complexity is equal to 3 (as previously discussed) and the execution of the algorithms took a maximum of 544 (ms) and a minimum of 162 (ms).

 \end{enumerate}